 In conclusion, Ms. Abisoye said that government prioritization of open communication, accountability, and collaborative partnerships would be essential for allowing more MSMEs to build back better.

 “Transparency does help in making sure that the public trusts government intervention.
-And of course, partnerships and collaboration [between the public and] private sector [are needed]… in this space, because [this] helps to improve accountability.”
+And of course, partnerships and collaboration private sector … in this space, because helps to improve accountability.”